nicola-antonelli/JavaCore/README.md

 # JavaCore
-# How to add another java class to your project with NetBeans
+# How create java class with NetBeans

 Step 1: Create a new Java Class